-Marketing your property via online travel agencies can be a complicated endeavor.
+Marketing your property via online travel agencies can be a complicated endeavour.
 There are many options to choose from with varying commission levels, target markets, and other features.
 In this guide, we will explore how you can best use OTAs as lucrative marketing channels for your property.
 Also, don’t miss our recently released Big Book of OTAs – Your Ultimate Guide to Distribution and Channel Management for your Hotel, Hostel, Vacation Rental, or B&B. At the end, see our OTA-at-a-glance breakdown, and compare them to learn which OTAs you should use for your property and business goals.

 Online travel agencies, or OTAs, were originally designed to sell excess inventory in times of slow demand.
 Today, OTAs drive the majority of bookings around the world.
 They are a primary source of revenue for most hotels.
 In 2013, OTAs were responsible for almost $19 billion in hotel gross bookings in the United States alone, according to PhoCusWright’s white paper.